ali-cheshomi/QuickNoteAC/README.md

 ## 🌍 Language Support

-QuickNote is designed to work with both Persian and English text.
+QuickNoteAC is designed to work with both Persian and English text.

 * 🇮🇷 Persian
 * 🇬🇧 English